Newton optimization for the Multiconfiguration Self Consistent Field method at the basis set limit: closed-shell two-electron systems: Excited states

 For He atom high accuracy excited states were computed in \cite{Aznabaev_Bekbaev_Korobov}.
 The first excited singlet state has the energy $-2.14597404605441741580502897546192$, that serves as a reference.
 Impressively, our method gives the energy $-2.14350$ for two determinants associated to coefficients $c_0 = 0.75880, c_1 = -0.65132$ and $M^{\text{gr}} = 5$ corresponding to 6 configurations in the ground state.

-For H2 molecule we calculate the first closed shell excited state at the same internuclear distance $R_{\text{nuc}} = 1.4010784$ as above.
+For H$_2$ molecule we calculate the first closed shell excited state at the same internuclear distance $R_{\text{nuc}} = 1.4010784$ as above.
 Using 6 configurations in the ground state for the constrain, we report the energy $-0.68844$ for two configurations with $c_0 = 0.76135, c_1 = -0.64834$ and the energy $-0.69028$ for 5 determinants with $c_0 = 0.76125, c_1 = -0.64732, c_2 = -0.03140, c_3 = 0.01669, c_4 = 0.01461$.
 The orbitals can be observed in Figure \ref{excited_h2_orbitals_figure}.
 In this case we do not have a high precision energy value, which one could use as a reference, but some close values were reported in \cite{Cances_Galicher_Lewin2006, Silkowski_Zientkiewicz_Pachucki2021}.
+Figure \ref{excited_h2_orbitals_figure} cannot convey the orthogonality of the orbitals $\varphi_0$ and $\varphi_1$, since, to a large extend, their overlap is canceled by contributions from the long tails.